stackbit-themes/personal-nextjs-theme/content/pages/info.md

 ---
 title: About
 layout: PageLayout
-colors: colors-c
+colors: colors-f
 sections:
   - elementId: ''
     backgroundSize: full
     text: >-
       ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s also where I’m based.
+I’ve been born and raised in the world, and that’s
+      also where I’m based.
 I’m currently a free agent, ex-this, ex-that, ex-super big name.
 When I’m not coding, writing or creating, I eat cereals.
 I have a dog, check her out [@mygod](https://www.stackbit.com/).
     media:
       type: ImageBlock
       url: /images/about.jpg